dabbitz/devops-case-baykar/CASE_END_ANSWERS.md

 This allowed Amazon ECR, AWS IAM, GitHub OIDC, EKS RBAC, Envoy Gateway, AWS Load Balancer, and Amazon S3 to be used together.

-In a production environment, I would additionally use Terraform/OpenTofu for full IaC, HPA and node autoscaling, PDB and multi-node distribution, Prometheus/Grafana, centralized secret management, HTTPS/domain management, defined backup retention, automated restore verification/PITR, and controlled release strategies.
+In the current case environment, release control has been implemented through controlled production approval.
+In a real production environment, I would build on the existing setup by adding full IaC with Terraform/OpenTofu, HPA and node autoscaling, PDB and multi-node distribution, Prometheus/Grafana, centralized secret management, HTTPS/domain management, defined backup retention, automated restore verification/PITR, and more advanced release strategies.

 ---